-Career Counseling Program.
+- Career Counseling.
 Career Counseling students obtain knowledge, theory, and skills necessary to become professional career counselors/career development specialists.
 Career counselors are employed by public agencies, universities, community colleges, schools, business organizations, and private practice.
 Traditionally, career counselors assist clients with the process of identifying and clarifying skills, interests, and values; exploring career options; choosing among career options; and conducting a job search.
-In today's changing world of work, career counselors also address issues such as career self-reliance, balancing the demand of work and family, and lifelong learning.
+In today's changing world of work, career counselors also address issues such as career self-reliance, balancing the demand of work and family, and lifelong learning. - Community Counseling.

-Community Counseling Program.
 Focuses on services offered by community agencies, mental health centers, youth counseling centers, and college counseling centers.
 Examines four vital facets: direct community service through education, direct client service through outreach, indirect community service by influencing public policy, and indirect client service through client advocacy.
-Students are trained for a variety of counseling positions including mental health, drug and alcohol, military, pastoral, correctional, and gerontological.
-Satisfies the requirement for employment as a community college counselor, and is accepted by many 4-year colleges and universities as the requisite training for employment.

-Marriage, Family, and Child Counseling Program.
+Students are trained for a variety of counseling positions including mental health, drug and alcohol, military, pastoral, correctional, and gerontological. - Marriage, Family, and Child Counseling.
 Marriage, family, and child counselors work in a wide variety of settings, including schools, colleges, nonprofit agencies, community clinics, county and state agencies, hospitals, private practice, and consulting to businesses and agencies.
-The program trains professional Master's degree level practitioners, who focus on developmental and preventative concerns, especially those of children.
-Students in this program complete the educational and a portion of the experience requirements for the California Marriage and Family Therapist License.

-School Counseling Program.
-The School Counseling Program prepares students to function as key members of an educational team seeking to optimize children's academic, socio-emotional, and career development.
+The program trains professional Master's degree level practitioners, who focus on developmental and preventative concerns, with a focus on diversity in family life.
+Students in this program complete the educational requirements for the California Marriage and Family Therapy License. - specialization prepares students to function as key members of an educational team seeking to optimize children's academic, socio-emotional, and career development.
 The program is based on the belief that children are impacted most effectively when the environment in which they exist is also effectively impacted.
 Thus, school counseling students obtain the expertise necessary to lead the educational team in working collaboratively with a broad range of education and human service professionals, paraprofessionals, and community representatives to identify, develop, implement and evaluate programs that provide key services to both the individual child as well as the systems and subsystems in which the child interacts.
 Optimally, all contributing members within the system shall experience both a sense of benefiting from and being a benefit to the system.
 Training in this program is largely practical in nature as students are required to take theory and practicum courses concurrently throughout the course of study.
 Students gain experience by counseling with other students, and are given the unique opportunity to immediately apply their knowledge and skills with children and youth in local schools and established school/community based training centers.